 We are a multinational corporation with operations in the U.S. and various other jurisdictions around the world.
 Accordingly, we are subject to tax in the U.S. and in various other jurisdictions.
-Significant judgment is required in determining our worldwide provision for income taxes, and, in the ordinary course of business, there are many transactions and calculations where the ultimate tax determination is uncertain.
+Significant judgment is required in determining our worldwide provision for income taxes, and, in the ordinary course of business, there are many transactions and calculations for which the ultimate tax determination is uncertain.
 We are required to estimate future taxes.
 Although we currently believe our tax estimates are reasonable, the estimation process is inherently uncertain, and such estimates are not binding on tax authorities.
 Further, our effective tax rate or tax payable could be adversely affected by a variety of factors, including changes in the business, the mix and level of earnings between countries with differing statutory tax rates, changes in the realizability of deferred tax assets, changes in tax elections, and changes in applicable tax laws.
 Additionally, tax determinations are regularly subject to audit by tax authorities, and developments in those audits could adversely affect our income tax provision.
-Should the ultimate tax liability exceed estimates, our income tax provision and net (loss) income or loss could be materially affected.
+Should our ultimate tax liability exceed estimates, our income tax provision and net income or loss could be materially affected.

-We have recorded a valuation allowance against a portion of our deferred tax assets due to uncertainty with respect to their realization.
-We expect to provide a valuation allowance until other significant positive evidence arises that suggests that the benefits associated with the deferred tax assets are more likely than not to be realized.
-Such evidence relies on forecasted data, which, as discussed in these "Risk Factors," is subject to change based on a number of factors, some of which we do not control.
-Therefore, while the valuation allowance recorded represents our best estimation of the realizability of the tax benefits, such realizability could continue to change before we are able to benefit from it or may ultimately fall short or exceed our expectations, any of which could impact our results.
+We have recorded a valuation allowance against the majority of our deferred tax assets due to uncertainty with respect to their realization.
+We expect to provide for a valuation allowance until other significant positive evidence arises that suggests that the benefits associated with the deferred tax assets are more likely than not to be realized.

-Beginning in 2022, the Tax Cuts and Jobs Act of 2017 ("TCJA") eliminates the ability to deduct research and development expenditures currently and requires taxpayers to capitalize and amortize them pursuant to IRC Section 174.
-Although Congress is considering legislation that would defer the capitalization and amortization requirement to later years, we have no assurance that the requirement will be deferred, repealed or otherwise modified.
-The requirement was effective for us beginning April 1, 2022.
-It is possible that this change could have a significant adverse impact on our effective tax rate, tax payments, and financial condition in future periods.
+The Tax Cuts and Jobs Act of 2017 ("TCJA") eliminated the ability to deduct research and development expenditures currently and requires taxpayers to capitalize and amortize them pursuant to IRC Section 174.
+Although Congress is considering legislation that would modify the capitalization and amortization requirement, we have no assurance that the requirement will be deferred, repealed, or otherwise modified.
+It is possible that a change in the requirement could have a significant adverse impact on our effective tax rate, tax payments, and financial condition in future periods.

-In addition, the U.S. enacted the American Rescue Plan Act of 2021 ("ARPA") which provided numerous tax and other stimulus measures.
-One such measure will expand the limitation of compensation deductions for certain covered employees of publicly held corporations to also include our next five highly compensated employees.
-This will be effective for us beginning April 1, 2027.
-In 2022, the U.S. enacted The Inflation Reduction Act of 2022 (the "Inflation Reduction Act") which includes a new corporate alternative minimum tax (CAMT) of 15% on the adjusted financial statement income (AFSI) of corporations with an average AFSI exceeding \$1.0 billion over a consecutive three-year period.
-The CAMT is effective for the fiscal year ending March 31, 2024.
+In addition, the American Rescue Plan Act of 2021 ("ARPA") provides for numerous tax and other stimulus measures, one of which will expand the limitation of compensation deductions for certain covered employees of publicly held corporations to also include the next five highly compensated employees.
+This limitation will be effective for us beginning April 1, 2027.

+The Inflation Reduction Act of 2022 (the "Inflation Reduction Act") includes a corporate alternative minimum tax (CAMT) of 15% on the adjusted financial statement income (AFSI) of corporations with an average AFSI exceeding \$1.0 billion over a consecutive three-year period.
+The CAMT became effective for the fiscal year ended March 31, 2024.
 It is possible that the CAMT could result in an additional tax liability over the regular federal corporate tax liability in a particular year based on differences between book and taxable income.
+We estimate no tax liability relating to the CAMT for the current fiscal year.
+We will continue to evaluate the potential impact the Inflation Reduction Act may have on our operations and Consolidated Financial Statements in future periods.
 It is possible that these changes could have an adverse impact on our effective tax rate, tax payments, and financial condition in future periods.